SOliv1/procol-harum-beyond-the-pale/README.md

 <!---------------------------------------------------------------------------------------------------->
 ####  TESTING SECTION: Bugs or problems I discovered during testing:

+*This page can also be found on my bugs section in libraries https:./libraries/bugs*

 ##### Background Images on home page too big on mobile - iphone - ipad.
 Bug: UNRESOLVED